How To Measure A Chainsaw Bar

 The length of the chain bar is an important factor to consider when buying a chainsaw.
 It is even more important when it comes to replacing a chain bar for a particular chainsaw.
 However, the length of the chain bar isn’t the only part of a chainsaw that requires measurement before replacement.
 The pitch and gauge of a chain also require measuring in the case of replacement.

-Measuring The Pitch and Gauge of A Chainsaw
+Measuring The Pitch and Gauge of a Chainsaw

 The pitch of a chain refers to the distance between the individual drive links of the chain.
 The gauge on the other hand is the width of the groove which helps to fit the chain on the chain bar.
 To measure the pitch, you’ll need to measure the distance between three rivets on the chain and then divide the number by two.
 The rivets of the chain are studs or pegs that hold together each segment of the chain.